timdiels/soylent-recipes/README.md

 simply want to know the amounts to take of each, use this [diet problem applet] [http://www.neos-guide.org/content/dietproblem-demo].

+## Usage

+- Download food data from https://www.ars.usda.gov/northeast-area/beltsville-md/beltsville-human-nutrition-research-center/nutrient-data-laboratory/docs/usda-national-nutrient-database-for-standard-reference/
+- TODO

+## Status

+Having another go, this time using Python for faster development.
+The C++ implementation contained a bug in its recipe scoring function (due to lack of testing), as such previous results should be ignored (e.g. it considered a diet of pure water to match the nutritional profile quite well).

+# Old

 ## Table of Contents